-At the end of this first phase students will submit a research design for review and then work with their supervisors to produce their final dissertation.
+At the end of this first phase students will submit a research question and research design and then proceed to work with their supervisors to produce their final dissertation.

-The relationship between supervisors and students will concentrate on developing and supporting students' autonomy as practice-based researchers.
-To encourage autonomy, students will be offered appropriate guidance by their supervisors in their chosen fields as follows:
+The relationship between supervisors and students will concentrate on developing and supporting students' autonomy as researchers.
+To encourage autonomy, students will be offered appropriate guidance by their supervisors in their chosen fields on: -

-- Current practice-based and/or academic critical debates and problematic areas. - Methodologies appropriate to the inquiry. - Formulating a research question and strategy. - Originality of insights and self-expression. - Locating and developing sources; and - Structuring and presenting information and ideas appropriate to a Master's dissertation.
+- Current critical debates and problematic areas - Methodologies appropriate to the inquiry - Formulating a research question and strategy - Originality of insights and self-expression

+- Locating and developing sources; and - Structuring and presenting information and ideas appropriate to a Masters dissertation.